 The NHS won't cover treatment that is being done for purely aesthetic reasons.
 Implants and veneers may be provided in rare circumstances if the patient can't receive a bridge, denture or crown for whatever reason.

-Braces are commonly offered to children and teenagers, but as an adult you can only get NHS braces if your teeth are severely misaligned and likely to cause you oral health problems.
+Braces are commonly offered to children and teenagers, but as an adult, you can only get NHS braces if your teeth are severely misaligned and likely to cause oral health problems.

 As a private patient